SomonOlimzoda/DataAnalysis-Excel-/StepbyStepSolution.md

 #### Question 1

 You want combine data in two ranges/tables in a single pivot.
 What should you do?

+:heavy_check_mark: Click ‘More Tables…’ from the pivot field list, and create relationships between the different ranges.

+:heavy_check_mark: Combine the different ranges into one range using VLOOKUP formulas.
 ##

 ### Scenario